NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/S/Spectral Opera Glasses.md

 * * *

-**Effect** For 1 hour, anyone who looks through the glasses can see [[Conditions/Invisible|Invisible]] creatures and objects, and sees creatures with the spirit trait as solid and substantial (rather than ghostly).
+**Effect** For 1 hour, anyone who looks through the glasses can see [[Invisible|Invisible]] creatures and objects, and sees creatures with the spirit trait as solid and substantial (rather than ghostly).

 *Source: Pathfinder #185: A Taste of Ashes*
 *OGL*